bideinsilence/chomp-ball/README.md

 programming logic to gamify and build a simple tool to that can ingrain the basic vi cursor movements into your muscle memory.
-My only regret is that I didn't version control this project sooner so that I could look back through the steps I took if I ever have te need.
+My only regret is that I didn't version control this project sooner so that I could look back through the steps I took if I ever have the need.